mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 If you are starting from another distribution, you will need to visit the [OpenZFS on Linux](https://openzfs.github.io/openzfs-docs/Getting%20Started/index.html) website and follow the instructions for your distribution (if included).

-This will generally involve adding a third party repository (except for Ubuntu, which has ZFS in the main repos), and following the instructions.
+This will generally involve adding a third party repository (except for Ubuntu, which has ZFS in its main repos), and following the instructions.

 For instance, on Debian it's recommended to enable the _backports_ repository, in order to install a more up to date version.
 This also requires to modify APT's settings by pinning the backports repository to a higher priority for the ZFS packages.